arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 * dataPath: <optional> (default: \<ArangoDB database path\>/iresearch-\<view-id\>) the filesystem path where to store persisted view metadata

-* includePersistedCidsOnOpen: <optional> (default: true) should CIDs in the persisted store be included in the list of tracked CIDs if false then only the runtime added/dropped CIDs will be tracked by the view

 * locale: <optional> (default: 'C') the default locale used for ordering processed attribute names